gakuhl-creator/wishwell/README.md

 # 📬 WishWell: Public Well-Wishing Platform

-WishWell is a lightweight Azure-based application that enables people to send supportive "get well soon" messages via web or SMS.
+WishWell is a lightweight Azure-based application that enables people to send supportive "get well soon" messages via web.

+Future Improvement/ Work In Progress: Relay messages from Azure to receiver's cell phone.
+Per Azure:
+>Your trial number can only call up to three phone numbers, which have to be verified with two-factor authentication.
+SMS is unavailable for trial numbers.

 ---